 A few weeks ago I saw a new mix of quinoa in the bulk section of the grocery store.
 It was called rainbow quinoa and had three different quinoa varieties mixed together.
 It looked really cool and I figured it would work well in a salad with lots of fresh, crunchy veggies.

 I also experimented with a new spice I got at the Sabra factory courtesy of the Spice Station: Sumac.
-It’s a really interesting spice and if you can get your hands on some, it goes great in this quinoa salad.
+It’s a really interesting spice and if you can get your hands on some, it goes great in this Rainbow Quinoa Salad.

 1) Rinse rainbow quinoa well under cold water.
 Cook according to package instructions which will most likely mean adding it to 4 cups of simmering water (for 2 cups of quinoa) and simmering on low heat for 18-20 minutes, partially covered.